 - dog gate or crate

 We provide a child gate (or better to say a dog gate in this instance) that you will find in the back of the wardrobe of the first bedroom and it can be installed within seconds.
 This will help you to keep the dog(s) out of your bedroom, if you need eye contact and can’t simply close the door.
-We can demonstrate how easy it can be installed just outside of the bedroom entrance when we show you around in your lodge at check-in.
+We can demonstrate how easy it can be installed just outside of the bedroom entrance, or do this for you, when we show you around in your lodge at check-in.
 We also have a dog crate at your disposal, should that be easier (please book this in advance.
 It’s free of charge but availability is limited).

 - not without your company

 Alternatively, I can offer to keep an eye on your dog, or put the crate with me in the office if it’s just for an hour or two, or I can take my laptop and do my office work in your lodge if that’s preferred.
-We can now formally offer this dog-sitting service without worries about all the red tape regarding licensing, liability and insurance cover for dog boarding and dog-sitting, thanks to Dogbuddy.com, an intermediary that covers all of this.
-We can discuss this when you arrive and instantly book it on Dogbuddy.com to benefit from this service.
-You will find all the details with this link: https://uk.dogbuddy.com/LWDKK.
+We can now formally offer this dog-sitting service without worries about all the red tape regarding licensing, liability and insurance cover for dog-sitting, thanks to Rover.com, an intermediary that covers all of this.
+We can discuss this when you arrive and instantly book it on Rover.com to benefit from this service.
+You will find all the details with this link: https://www.rover.com/sit/ingrid939315.

-If you want to go away without the dog(s) for longer, then we can give you the contact details for our local doggy daycare and dog walking service, right here in West Tanfield.
+If I can’t free up time to keep your dog company, or if you want to go away without the dog(s) for longer than a few hours, then we can give you the contact details for our local doggy daycare and dog walking service, right here in West Tanfield.